daskol/typst-templates/neurips/main.typ

 Papers to be submitted to NeurIPS 2026 must be prepared according to the instructions presented here.
-Papers may only be up to *nine* pages long, including figures.
-Additional pages _containing only acknowledgments and references_ are allowed.
-Papers that exceed the page limit will not be reviewed, or in any other way considered for presentation at the conference.
+Papers may only be up to *nine* pages long, including figures. *Papers that exceed the page limit will not be reviewed (or in any other way considered) for presentation at the conference.* Additional pages _containing acknowledgments, references, checklist, and optional technical appendices_ do not count as content pages.

-The margins in 2025 are the same as those in previous years.
+The margins in 2026 are the same as those in previous years.

 Authors are required to use the NeurIPS #LaTeX style files obtainable at the NeurIPS website as indicated below.
 Please make sure you use the current files and not previous versions.
-Tweaking the style files may be grounds for rejection.
+Tweaking the style files may be grounds for desk rejection.

 == Retrieval of style files

 The style files for NeurIPS and other conference information are available on the website at